-- IPA or Cleaner ($2-5) - Required - IPA is needed for most resins, and cleaners like Mean Green should be used in ultrasonic cleaners.
+- IPA or Cleaner ($2-5) - Required - IPA is needed for most resin types.

 - Nitrile Gloves ($15+) - Required - Disposable gloves provide extra dexterity but create additional waste.
 Thicker, reusable gloves can be cleaned after use and last dozens of sessions.

 - Respirator ($20-40) - Required - A respirator with activated carbon should be worn when interacting with resin and cleaning prints.
-These can also be used for sanding, painting, and more.
+These can also be used for sanding and painting.

 - Grow Tent ($60+) - Optional - An enclosure like a grow tent is generally required if you have the printer indoors.
-It enable easy and efficient venting plus helps keep the heat in during the winter, more so if it is in a garage and doesn't need immediate venting.
+It enables easy and efficient venting.
+Also, an enclosure contains heat during the winter, especially if it is in a garage and doesn't need continuous venting.

-- Heater + Controller ($15+) - Optional - Small ceramic heaters and a temperature controller are appropriate for most setups.
-Heat pads, space heaters, and even specific light bulbs can be used as a heat source.
+- Heater + Controller ($15+) - Optional - A small ceramic heater and temperature controller are appropriate for most setups.
+Heat pads, space heaters, and sodium light bulbs can be used as a heat source.

 - UV Lamp ($20) - Required - Portable UV LED array that can be used to post-cure prints, cure spills, cure resin in dirty IPA, and cure resin on reusable gloves after they are cleaned with IPA.